CS3101 - Programming (2025/26)

 • Progress tests, both formative and summative, will take place throughout this year long module to enable feedback for learning.
 Students are expected to spend time on directed reading and additional exercises to prepare for the progress tests and to attend all tests and face to face feedback sessions.

-• Blended learning through the use of a Virtual Learning Environment (VLE) for providing open learning study materials, setting problem scenarios, providing prepared solutions.
+• Blended learning using a Virtual Learning Environment (VLE) for providing open learning study materials, setting problem scenarios, providing prepared solutions.
 Students will be encouraged to use the VLE to manage their own learning.

 Learning outcomes